The

 Even though LA and

-Hollywood has undergone a huge makeover in the late nineties, the old
+Hollywood underwent a huge makeover in the late nineties, the old

-buildings are everywhere, you can find places and signs that Chandler
+buildings were still everywhere, you could find places and signs that Chandler

 canyons are gone, infilled with homes, cars, every space covered with